swiftlang/swift-evolution/proposals/0145-package-manager-version-pinning.md

-If a package author does check the file into source control, the effect will be that anyone developing directly on this package will end up sharing the same dependency versions (and modifications will be commited as part of the SCM history).
+If a package author does check the file into source control, the effect will be that anyone developing directly on this package will end up sharing the same dependency versions (and modifications will be committed as part of the SCM history).

 The automatic pinning behavior is an extension of the behaviors above, and works